The rise of eLearning

 Transcription software, such as that offered by Verbit, enables students to take better notes during and after lessons.
 Those who missed a class can access the transcript, or when studying for an exam in the future, refer back to it.
 Transcripts are particularly useful for students in higher education.
 Students can highlight sections, search keywords to find phrases and better follow classes.

-With captions coming to be something that is expected in the modern world, and institutions fighting to keep up with disability laws, this software solution is a must-have for 2021.
+With captions coming to be something that is expected in the modern world, and institutions fighting to keep up with disability laws, this software solution is a must-have.

 4. Gamification for increased engagement